 SUBSTITUTE SENATE BILL 5665

-AN ACT Relating to the creation of a youth development work group within the department of children, youth, and families; adding a new section to chapter 43.216
+AN ACT Relating to mental health utilization review; and adding a new section to chapter 48.43 RCW.

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON:

 NEW SECTION.
 Sec.
 1. A new section is added to chapter 48.43 RCW to read as follows: